Relative pronouns

 Montagna becomes Montagnola

-mountain becomes little mountain or hill
+mountain becomes small mountain or hill

 –attolo

-less common and often playful
+Less common and often playful or expressive.

 Mostro becomes Mostriciattolo